KubrickRubrik/roflit_s3/README.md

    }
 ```

+To read bucket and object data, you will need to parse XML or convert XML to Json.
+More details in the example.

 ## Contributions

 If you encounter any problem or the library is missing a feature feel free to open an issue.
 Feel